 Forecast Confidence is Moderate.

-The avalanche hazard is Moderate at mid and upper elevations.
+The avalanche hazard is Considerable at mid and upper elevations.
 There was up to 10 inches of dry snow that has been moved by strong NE wind onto lee aspects (SE-NW).
-Human triggered avalanches are possible on lee aspects.
+Human triggered avalanches are likely on lee aspects.
 Avoid cross loaded gullies, areas that are experiencing active wind loading and terrain traps.
-The hazard will begin to increase as we begin to receive fresh snowfall in the coming days and winds continue.
+The hazard will begin to decrease as wind slabs gain strength with time and soft snow available for transport is no longer present.

 Forgot your password?